"Good fences make good neighbors."

 Protecting boundaries requires six capacities:

-Clarity: Know where your boundaries are.
+Clarity: Know where our boundaries are.
 State them clearly.
 Don't expect others to guess.

-Communication: State your boundaries before they're crossed.
+Communication: State boundaries before they're crossed.
 Give fair warning.

 Consistency: Enforce boundaries reliably.
 Don't overlook violations based on mood or convenience.